-In determining his air defense priorities, the MAGTF commander evaluates his assets and determines the relative importance of each asset to the MAGTF's ability to accomplish its mission.
-The supporting air defense unit commander balances his force availability against the MAGTF commander's list of critical assets.
-Beginning with the most important asset, the air defense unit commander determines, based on his experience, the assets his forces can defend.
-Then he recommends to the MAGTF commander, via the ACE commander, that these assets receive air defense priority.
+In determining his/her air defense priorities, the MAGTF commander evaluates his/her assets and determines the relative importance of each asset to the MAGTF's ability to accomplish its mission.
+The supporting air defense unit commander balances his/her force availability against the MAGTF commander's list of critical assets.
+Beginning with the most important asset, the air defense unit commander determines, based on his/her experience, the assets his/her forces can defend.
+Then the air defense unit commander recommends to the MAGTF commander, via the ACE commander, that these assets receive air defense priority.
 The following factors determine the relative importance of an asset and its need for air defense.